 Selworthy Sand - West Somerset

-This is a very difficult beach to get to, involving either a descent down a steep slope of scree and boulder clay, or a scramble through an opening at the top of a cave.
+A very difficult beach to get to, involving either a descent down a steep scree slope, or a scramble through an opening at the top of a cave.

 Temple Bay - Glamorgan